renatosbispo/diwe-challenge-backend-jr/README.md

 This seems to fit well within the context of a personal finance management platform and doesn't overcomplicate the problem.

+### Normalization

+🚧 Under construction. 🚧

 ### Additional Considerations

 One important aspect that seems to be missing from this suggested database structure is the entity `Account`, which would represent an essential concept in any financial management system.

-However, adding that entity to the suggested model would create a few problems:
+However, adding that entity to the suggested structure would create a few problems:

 - Additional data structure complexity
 - Additional endpoints (at least `GET /accounts` and `POST /accounts`)
-- Additional business rules (e.g., a user should not be able to perform a transaction whose value is greater than the available balance in the relevant account).
+- Additional business rules (e.g., perhaps a user should not be able to create a financial entry of the `expense` type whose value is greater than the available balance in the relevant account).

 So for the sake of simplicity and to make sure I would be able to meet the agreed deadline, I decided to keep the suggested data structure as it is.